lynker-spatial/hfdatamodel/docs/data_model.md

 ## Table Descriptions

 **Flowpaths** — The backbone of the model.
 Each record is a routed stream segment with downstream connectivity (`flowpath_toid`).
-Flowpaths store physical metrics (length, drainage area, hydrosequence), belong to processing tiles (`vpu_id`), and can be grouped into mainstems.
+Flowpaths store physical metrics (length, drainage area, hydrosequence), belong to processing tiles (`vpuid`), and can be grouped into mainstems.
 They are the anchor for Divides, POIs, and Hydrolocations.

 **Divides** — Polygonal catchments linked to flowpaths.
 Divides provide area context (`areasqkm`) and type categories (`network`, `coastal`, `internal`).
 In most datasets, Divides map one-to-one with Flowpaths, though generalization can produce one-to-many.